SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs-pcf/solace-workshop-scs-pcf.md

 - If not deploying to PCF you'll also need to update the host, msgVpn, clientUsername, clientPassword in the application.yml file.
 - If you are deploying to PCF you'll need to open the _manifest.yml_ file and update 2 items: 1) Update the solace service name, and 2) Change **ATTENDEE_NAME** to your name

-Negative
+> aside negative
-: Spring Cloud Streams supports multiple messaging models.
+> Spring Cloud Streams supports multiple messaging models.
 We are going to use two different ones in this workshop
+>
-1: Publish-Subscribe allows for an application to process all events sent to the defined subscription.
+> 1: Publish-Subscribe allows for an application to process all events sent to the defined subscription.
 It also allows new applications to be added to the topology without disruption of the existing flow.
+>
-2: Consumer Groups allow for a set of applications to participate in a "group" to consume messages.
+> 2: Consumer Groups allow for a set of applications to participate in a "group" to consume messages.
 This option is commonly used to allow the ability for an application to scale horizontally (creating multiple instances of the same application) while only processing each event once.

 ### Deploying the Tweet Board